ulfarsson/bisc/README.md

 The code depends on [Sage](http://www.sagemath.org), [pattern-avoidance](https://github.com/ulfarsson/pattern-avoidance) and [permutation-sets](https://github.com/ulfarsson/permutation-sets).
 Furthermore,
-it is assumed that the three repositories (`pattern-avoidance, `permutation-sets` and `bisc`) are in the same folder.
+it is assumed that the three repositories (`pattern-avoidance`, `permutation-sets` and `bisc`) are in the same folder.

 To get things started, navigate in a shell to the `bisc` repository and start